Linear Model and Extensions: A binary covariate interacts with a general covariate

 \subsection{Johnson--Neyman technique}

 \citet{johnson1936tests} proposed a technique to identify the region of covariates in which the conditional average treatment $\beta_1 + \beta_3^{\T} x$ is zero.
 For a given $x$, we can test the null hypothesis that $\beta_1 + \beta_3^{\T} x = 0$, which is a linear combination of the regression coefficients of \eqref{eq::ols-interaction}.
-If we fail to reject the null hypothesis, then this $x$ belongs to the region of zero conditional average effect.
+If we fail to reject the null hypothesis, then this $x$ belongs to the region of zero CATE.
 See \citet{rogosa1981relationship} for more discussions.